Best Mouse for League of Legends

 Introduction

 League of Legends is a game that has been at the forefront of the gaming world for over a decade now.
-With the game (and its professional scene) showing no signs of slowing down we still see thousands of new players entering the fray every single day.
-League of Legends is one of those games that is easy to get into but incredibly difficult to master.
+With the game (and its professional scene) showing no signs of slowing down, we still see thousands of new players entering the fray every single day.
+And while the game is relatively straightforward to learn, it is extremely difficult to master.
 So, as usual, if you really want to climb to the highest ranks you will want to have a reliable set of peripherals that doesn’t hold you back when gaming.

 The gaming mouse is one of the most important pieces of gear for any gamer.
-Despite the fact that aiming is arguably less of a factor in LoL than it is in some of the shooter games that we analyze (and even then: you really don’t want to miss a crucial ability due to unreliable gear) we do notice that LoL pros trend towards basically the same mice as professionals in shooter games.
+Despite the fact that aiming is less of a factor in LoL than it is in some of the shooter games that we analyze, we do notice that LoL pros trend towards basically the same mice as professionals in shooter games.

 In this article we’ve gathered the most used mice in the LoL pro scene.
 We’ll give you a brief rundown of what you can expect out of them, as well as give you some background info on what constitutes a good mouse.
 This list should serve as an ideal baseline for anyone who wants to get a new gaming mouse for League of Legends.